Winter storms shut down much of Portland, paralyze travel

 The weather service originally predicted a 20% chance that Portland would get more than 2 inches (5 centimeters) of snow.
 The probability of getting 6 to 8 inches (15 to 20 centimeters) was only around 5%.

-The forecast changed rapidly within hours as the storm approached, said Colby Neuman, a weather service meteorologist in Portland.
+The forecast changed rapidly as the storm approached, said Colby Neuman, a weather service meteorologist in Portland.

 He said forecasters would review the storm to try to figure out why so many models were wrong.

-"There’s a balance there between crying wolf and also informing people so they can make their own decisions,” he said.
+"There’s a balance there between crying wolf and also informing people so they can make their own decisions,” Neuman said.

 In Arizona, several interstates and other highways were closed due to high winds, falling temperatures and blowing snow.
 The state Department of Transportation advised people not to travel.
-Forecasters said snow could fall at a rate of 2 to 3 inches (5 to 8 centimeters) per hour.
+Forecasters said snow could fall as rapidly as 2 to 3 inches (5 to 8 centimeters) per hour.

 A blizzard warning was in effect through Saturday in California for higher elevations of the Sierra Nevada, where forecasters predicted several feet of snow, 60 mph (96 kph) gusts and wind chills as low as minus 40 degrees (minus 40 Celsius).